ahmedh409/deepfake-detection/README.md

 # Deepfake Detection

+#### March 6th, 2022
+- global node list part 2 (finished), all nodes can read from the folder

+#### March 2nd, 2022
+- global node list part 1, all nodes publish a file to a folder

 #### March 1st, 2022
 - modified `interactivesystemtest.cpp` to include searching the chain
 - updated the Makefile to build multiple targets